Life in the Trees

-Climbing, however, requires some very specialised adaptations.
-Hyrax have moist, rubbery feet to help them negotiate slender branches; sun bears rely on sharp claws and strong forearms; coatis go one step further with sharp claws and a long tail for balance.
-And, when it comes to tails there's another very effective design.
+Climbing requires some very specialised adaptations.
+Hyrax have moist, rubbery feet to help them negotiate slender branches, sun bears rely on sharp claws and strong forearms, coatis go one step further with sharp claws and a long tail for balance.
+And, when it comes to tails, there's another very effective design.
 Tamanduas, arboreal anteaters, have gripping tails, which leaves their hands free to break into termite mounds.

-But, climbing into a tree is just the start, the real challenge is how to move between trees.
-Grey squirrels cope with small gaps by jumping, a technique favoured by many primates, like bush babies and lemurs.
-The latter can leap thirty feet in one go but there are other tree dwellers that can travel further than that.
+But climbing into a tree is just the start.
+The real challenge is how to move between trees.
+Grey squirrels cope with small gaps by jumping, a technique favoured by many primates as well as bush babies and lemurs.
+The latter can leap thirty feet in one go but there are other tree dwellers that can travel even further than that.
 By stretching out a membrane between front and back legs, flying squirrels can glide three times that distance.
-And evolution didn't stop there!
-In one species of tree dweller hands became wings.
-Fruit bats, along with their insect eating cousins, are the only mammal to have developed powered flight and their strong wings enable them to fly as much as 30 miles in a single night in their search for fruiting trees.
+In one species of tree dweller, hands even became wings.
+Fruit bats, along with their insect-eating cousins, are the only mammal to have developed powered flight and their strong wings enable them to fly as much as 30 miles in a single night in their search for fruiting trees.

 Life in the Trees is full of strange and unfamiliar animals, such as the Indian slender loris and the fossa, Madagascar's largest arboreal predator, both filmed for the first time in the wild.
 In this programme David gets close to many of them, and for some this meant climbing high into the canopy himself.